Washington, D.C. Semester in Global Engagement (WSGE)

 Along with the application form, you need to provide: i) an up-to-date resume; ii) a copy of your current transcript; iii) a statement of interest; and iv) the names and contact details of two academic referees.

-Statement of Interest: On a separate sheet, type a statement of approximately 500 max words.
+Statement of Interest: On a separate sheet, type a statement of approximately 500 words maximum.
 How does the Washington Semester on Global Engagement relate to your present academic program and professional goals?
 Also, describe the personal benefits you expect to receive from the program.

 Academic Referees (include references contact information on the application form)